 - Specific groups like people living with mental health conditions, caregivers, and more can find information about how to talk about mental health, how to communicate with someone living with a mental health condition, and how to connect with others for support in the Talk About Mental Health section.

-- Visit How to Get Mental Health Help section for resources on finding help for general or specific situations.
+- Visit the How to Get Mental Health Help section for resources on finding help for general or specific situations.

 6. Mental Health America (MHA)